C.J. Abrams Player Props: Nationals vs. Phillies

-The Washington Nationals, including C.J.
-Abrams and his .515 slugging percentage over his past 10 games, take on starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 6:05 PM ET.
+C.J.
+Abrams and his .389 on-base percentage over his past 10 games (113 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Philadelphia Phillies and Zack Wheeler on July 1 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Mariners.
+He had a hitless performance in his most recent game (0-for-3) against the Phillies.

 C.J.
 Abrams Game Info & Props vs. the Phillies